Shadrock/online-GIS-programming-course/README.md

 ## Contents & Delivery of Activities

-There are six folders in this repository labeled in chronological order according to the week in which they are delivered (e.g. `Week_1`).
+There are five folders in this repository labeled in chronological order according to the week in which they are delivered.
 I release each lab as a stand-alone Github repository that students clone or fork into their personal Github account from which to work.
 Lab repositories contain instructions for completion in the `README` file.
 Some labs are accompanied by a starter `.py` files, data files, or other associated content, while other labs contain only the readme file.

-All labs also contain a `.ipynb` file (from Google Colab) that contains potential answers to the coding challenges presented in each lab.
+Because this repo is intended for instructors, all labs also contain a `.ipynb` file (from Google Colab) that contains potential solutions to the coding challenges presented in each lab.

 To submit labs students edit the `README` files to answer basic questions about the labs or share their thoughts, ensure their well-commented `.py` or `.ipynb` file is in the repo, and submit a link to the repo.
 In some classes I’ve used [Github Classroom](https://classroom.github.com) to manage this, which doesn't require a URL submission.
 The lab folders in this repo contain sample solutions in an Colab notebook.

 By using this workflow, students learn the basics of coding in Python while concurrently learning to document and share code.
 At the end of the course, students also have online examples of their work in an industry-standard environment.

-### Exam & Final Project
+### Final Project
-TBD.
+There is a final project for this course, which is to create a tutorial similar to the ones found in this repo.
+I encourage students to use this as an oppotunity to experiment with a technology that we haven't covered (especially on that is relevant to their research or other courses) or to dig deeper into one the exercises and expand on it.

 ## Philosophy of the Course
 It may be helpful to understand how these activities fit into the larger scheme of my courses.
 I teach web mapping and GIS in the context of humanitarian affairs.
 This means that not all students will go on to become web developers or GISers and may instead (or also!) become program officers in humanitarian organizations.
 The primary goal of my courses is to teach how technology works and how geography or concepts of “humanitarianism” or “international development” can be mediated by it.
 My courses include lectures, readings and discussions on software development, licensing, diversity and inclusivity, low-connectivity environments, the digital divide, and the structure of humanitarian programs.
 I also introduce students to critical GIS and the emerging “Digital Geographies” conversation ([book here](https://uk.sagepub.com/en-gb/eur/digital-geographies/book258271) | [AAG specialty group here](https://twitter.com/digitalgeogsg)).
 In some courses, I introduce activities about [Human Centered Design](https://www.designkit.org/human-centered-design) and place an emphasis on understanding user needs.
 I challenge students to constantly, and critically, evaluate technology and ask who it is meant to serve, who it actually serves, and why.